Karl Mundt: The National Forensic League

 In 1925, Bruno E. Jacob founded the National Forensic League, a high school organization promoting speech and debate activities.
 Mundt served as the organization's national president from 1932 until 1971.

 Mundt was the primary sponsor of the Alexander Hamilton Bicentennial Convention, held in the summer of 1957.
 It featured 55 high school (mostly) seniors in Washington, D.C., and Philadelphia, Pennsylvania, as representatives of the (then) 48 states and seven territories in a "mock" constitutional convention.

 Legacy

 The Karl Mundt Archives including personal papers, congressional correspondence and many personal items are available at Dakota State University in Madison.
-The campus library was named in his honor and dedicated by Richard Nixon in 1969.
+The Karl Mundt Library was named in his honor and dedicated by Richard Nixon in 1969.
 The Karl E. Mundt National Wildlife Refuge in South Dakota was named in his honor when it was established in 1974.

 The Karl E. Mundt Foundation, established in Mundt's honor in 1963, awards prizes for essays and oratorical contests, sponsors seminars and public lectures, and helps support the annual Karl E. Mundt Debate Tournament and Karl E. Mundt Dakota Invitational Oral Interpretation Contest in South Dakota.
 The Karl E. Mundt Foundation had its offices at the Karl Mundt Library at Dakota State University, but closed in July 2017.
 The Karl Mundt Archives are now one with the library.

+In film

+One of the principal characters of the Coen brothers' 1991 film Barton Fink is a traveling salesman named Karl Mundt, played by actor John Goodman.